Stevie J And Joseline: Stevie J Reveals He’s Ready To ‘Settle Down’ With Joseline, But Is He Serious?

 Stevie J and Joseline just can’t keep their relationship out of the spotlight.
 As the “Puerto Rican Princess” and new mommy relishes in her role as a guest host on The Real, her baby daddy stays in the news thanks to recent reports that he just might be ready to “settle down.”
-The question remains, though: will it be with her?
+The question remains, though; will it be with her?

 ‘Love & Hip Hop: Atlanta’ Star Stevie J Shares Joseline Hernandez…